 1. Disable Hyper-V from Windows Features

-One of the easiest ways to disable Hyper-V on Windows 11 is from the Windows Features.
-Follow the steps shared below to disable Hyper-V from Windows Features.
+One of the easiest ways to disable Hyper-V on Windows 11 is through Windows Features.
+Follow the steps below to do so.

 1. Type in Control Panel on the Windows Search.
 Next, open the Control Panel app from the list of best match results.